Equality and diversity

 We seek to uphold the principles of the Armed Forces Covenant, of which we are a signatory, and are an armed forces-friendly organisation through our commitment to:

-- To support the employment of service leavers, where the essential criteria is met, through our Guaranteed Interview Scheme
+- To support the employment of veterans and service leavers, where the essential criteria is met, through our Guaranteed Interview Scheme

 - Striving to support the employment of Service spouses and partners;

-- Endeavouring to offer a degree of flexibility in granting leave for Service spouses and partners before, during and after a partner’s deployment through our Flexible working policy
+- Endeavouring to offer a degree of flexibility in granting leave for Service spouses and partners before, during and after a partner’s deployment through our Annual Leave Policy

-- Seeking to support our employees who choose to be members of the Reserve forces, by giving them six days leave for training and accommodating any mobilisation where possible
+- Seeking to support our employees who choose to be members of the Reserve forces, by giving them up to ten days leave for training and accommodating any mobilisation where possible

 - Seeking to understand more about our employees who are reservists, veterans, spouses or dependents